smarabattula/Online-Book-Shop/README.md

 If the stock of the book is less than the quantity specified by the user, the transaction creation should fail and display an error message that the quantity should be <= available book stock.

 `Transaction deletion:` <br/>
-Only admin has the option of deleting transactions. <br/>
-If user deletes his own account, his transactions information is also deleted.
+If user deletes his own account, their transactions information is also deleted.

 `Transaction display:` <br/>
-A user can view only his/her own transactions.
+A user can view only their own transactions.
 Admin can view all the transactions.